Mahle shines as Reds cool off Cubs with 5-1 victory

 TRAINER’S ROOM

-Reds: 1B Joey Votto (left thumb) is progressing and manager David Bell estimated he is about a week away from returning. … LHP Wade Miley (left foot) threw a side session Saturday and reported no ill effects on Sunday.
+Reds: 1B Joey Votto (left thumb) is progressing and Bell estimated he is about a week away from returning. … LHP Wade Miley (left foot) threw a side session Saturday and reported no ill effects on Sunday.
 He’s expected to be activated Monday to start against Philadelphia.

-Cubs: Manager David Ross said Rizzo was feeling better and hit off the tee on Saturday.
+Cubs: Ross said Rizzo was feeling better and hit off the tee on Saturday.
 Ross is hopeful he’ll be able to return soon and avoid a stint on the 10-day IL. … OFs Jake Marisnick (right hamstring) and Jason Heyward (left hamstring) each worked out before the game.
-Ross believes both are closed to returning.
+Ross believes both are close to returning.

 UP NEXT